ellsaw/sven/README.md

 Sven

-A kitchen assistant build with AI
+An AI kitchen assistant build with Electron.